songdaopi/grok3_api/README.md

   "grokCookies": ["cookie1", "cookie2"], // a string for a single cookie, or a list of strings for multiple cookies.
   "cookieIndex": 1, // the index of cookie (starting from 1) to request Grok 3 Web API.
 If the index is 0, auto selecting cookies in turn (defalut behaviour).
   "textBeforePrompt": "System: You are a helpful assistant.", // text to add before the user’s message.
 The default text can be viewed by using the `-help` flag.
-  "textAfterPrompt": "End of message.", // text to add after the user’s message.
+  "textAfterPrompt": "End of message.", // text to add after the user’s message (default: empty string).
-  "keepChat": 1, // 1 to retain this chat conversation, 0 to auto delete it (defalut behaviour).
+  "keepChat": 1, // 1 to retain this chat conversation, 0 to not retain it (defalut behaviour).
   "ignoreThinking": 1 // 1 to exclude thinking tokens from the response when using the reasoning model, 0 to retain thinking tokens (defalut behaviour).
 }
 ```

 ## Warnings

-This tool offers the unofficial OpenAI-compatible API of Grok 3, so your account may be **banned** by xAI if using this tool.
+This tool offers an unofficial OpenAI-compatible API of Grok 3, so your account may be **banned** by xAI if using this tool.

 Please do not abuse this tool.
 Use it at your own risk.